INTRODUCTION TO PHILOSOPHY OF SCIENCE

 Romantics define “social theory” as language describing subjective mental states, notably culturally shared ideas and motivations.

-Some romantics call the vicarious imputations based in introspective reflection “substantive reasoning” or “interpretative understanding”.
+Some romantics call the imputed motives based in introspective reflection “substantive reasoning” or “interpretative understanding”.
 But all romantic social scientists deny that social theory can be developed by data analysis exclusively or by observation of overt behavior alone.

-Romantics therefore oppose their view of the aim of science to that of the positivists’ such as the sociologist George Lundberg and the behavioristic psychologist B.F.
-Skinner.
+Romantics therefore oppose their view of the aim of science to that of the positivists’ such as the sociologist George Lundberg (1933) and the behavioristic psychologist B.F.
+Skinner (1904-1990).
 Romantics therefore say that they explain consciously purposeful and motivated “human action”, while the behaviorists say they explain publicly observable “human behavior”.
-Some romantics call the study of human action “hermeneutics”.
+Some romantics call the empathetic interpretation of written texts describing human action “hermeneutics”.

 For romantics the criterion for criticism is “convincing interpretative understanding” that “makes substantive sense” of conscious motivations, which are deemed to be the underlying “causal mechanisms” of observed human action.

-Causality is an ontological concept, and all romantics impose their mentalistic ontology as a prior criterion for criticism, while making empirical or statistical analyses at most optional and supplementary.
+Causality is an ontological concept, and all romantics impose their mentalistic ontology as the criterion for criticism, while making empirical or statistical analyses at most optional and supplementary.

-Furthermore many romantic social scientists demand the criterion that a social theory must be identifiable in the particular investigator’s own introspectively recognized subjective personal experience.
-In Max Weber’s terms this is called verstehen.
-It is the thesis that empathetic insight is a special and valuable tool in the study of human behavior, which is without counterpart in the physical sciences.
+Furthermore many romantic social scientists require as a criterion that a social theory must be recognizable in the particular investigator’s own introspectively known subjective personal experience.
+In Max Weber’s (1864-1920) terms this is called verstehen.
+It is the thesis that empathetic insight is a necessary valuable tool in the study of human behavior, which is without counterpart in the physical sciences.
 It effectively makes all sociology what has been called “folk sociology” or “pop sociology”.

 Romantics maintain that only “theory”, i.e., language describing subjective motives, can “explain” conscious human action.

-Motives are the “mechanisms” identified in “causal” explanations, which are also therefore called “theoretical” explanations.
+Motives are the “mechanisms” referenced in “causal” explanations, which are also called “theoretical” explanations.
 Observed regularities are deemed incapable of “explaining”, even if they enable correct predictions.

-Some formerly romantic social scientists such as the Institutionalist economist Wesley Mitchell and the functionalist sociologist Robert Merton have chosen to focus on objective outcomes rather than subjective motives.
-This emphasis enhances the testability and thus the scientific status of social theories.
+Some formerly romantic social scientists such as the Institutionalist economist Wesley Mitchell (1874-1948) and the functionalist sociologist Robert Merton (1910-2003) have chosen to focus on objective outcomes rather than subjective motives.
+This emphasis enhances the testability and thus the scientific status of sociology.

-Historically positivism was a reaction against romanticism, but more recently it is has been relegated to history of philosophy.
-Positivism’s origins are in the eighteenth-century British empiricist philosophers including notably David Hume.
-But not until the late nineteenth century did positivism get its name from the French philosopher Auguste Comte, who also founded sociology.
+Historically positivism was a reaction against romanticism, but more recently positivism has been relegated to history of philosophy.
+Positivism’s origins are in the eighteenth-century British empiricist philosophers including notably David Hume (1711-1776).
+But not until the late nineteenth century did positivism get its name from the French philosopher Auguste Comte (1798-1857), who also founded sociology.

 Contrary to romantics, positivists believe that all sciences including the social sciences share the same philosophy of science.
 They therefore reject the romantics’ dichotomy of sciences of nature and sciences of culture.
 And the positivists’ ideas about science originated in their reflection upon Newtonian physics.